alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 }
 ```

-Eww.
-Now your public API exposes `isSuccess/isFailure`, potentially leaks internal error/value shapes, and still doesn’t clearly answer “what HTTP status should this be?”
+Eeeeeww.
+Now your public API exposes `isSuccess/isFailure`, potentially leaks internal error/value shapes, and is ambigious because "isSuccess" could be true but have a 500 status code.
+Do we use the isSuccess property, or the isFailure?
+What if they are both true?
+We're out in the open world now, and so we don't have these constraints anymore, so we have to check both, do validation on that, it's a mess.

 ### Why bother?
 Why return `Result` instead of throwing or using enums?
-*   **Explicit Signatures:** `Result<User, Error>` says failure is a outcome you must handle.
+*   **Explicit Signatures:** `Result<User, Error>` says failure is a outcome you must handle (also contains the success value) and forces you to handle it.
+You can only handle the success case, or the failure case, there is no ambiguity.
 *   **Fewer sentinel values:** Avoid `-1` / `null` / “magic” return values used as control flow.
 (You still choose how to model errors.)
 *   **Testability:** Assert success/failure and inspect error details without `try/catch` scaffolding.